goanpeca/ATE.org/src/ATE/org/actions_on/flow/HTOL/README.md

 2. Maybe there should also be an `export` button to export this table to an XLSX file ?!? (for later)

+---

+# Please use .ui files as base of a wiward, doing this by hand is too time-consuming !!!